-

 - If you shared credit card details, block or cancel those cards immediately.
 If your cards are with ANZ, you can do this through the app.
 Learn more.

-- Report the account to the dating app and/or the messaging app you used to communicate with the scammer.
+- Report the account to the dating app and/or the messaging app you used to communicate with the romance scammer.

 Who can you contact if you’ve been scammed?

-- Report the scam to the Police through the Australian Signals Directorate’s ReportCyber portal.
+- Report the romance scam or dating scam to the Police through the Australian Signals Directorate’s ReportCyber portal.
 This resource is there for reports of scams where money or personal information has been lost.

 - Help others by reporting to Scamwatch to help them prevent future losses, monitor trends and educate the population about emerging threats.